 The group's reportable segments are strategic business units that offer different products and services.
-The Group identified three reportable segments: Publishing, printing and distribution, Packaging and stationery and Other.
-The Publishing, printing and distribution segment derive revenue from newspaper publishing and printing, digital assets, Web and gravure printing and Book and magazine printing.
+The group identified three reportable segments: Publishing, printing and distribution, Packaging and stationery and Other.

+The Publishing, printing and distribution segment derives revenue from newspaper publishing and printing, digital assets, Web and gravure printing and Book and magazine printing.

-The Packaging and stationery segment derive revenue from selling packaging and stationery products.
+The Packaging and stationery segment derives revenue from selling packaging and stationery products.

-The Other segment derive revenue from dividends and intergroup admin fees.
+The Other segment derives revenue from dividends and intergroup rent and interest.